EDI - ATL

 • Which airlines offer Wi-Fi service onboard planes from Edinburgh to Atlanta?

-Air France, KLM, Virgin Atlantic, Delta, and Alaska Airlines offer inflight Wi-Fi service on the Edinburgh to Atlanta flight route.
+Air France, Virgin Atlantic, Delta, Alaska Airlines, and KLM offer inflight Wi-Fi service on the Edinburgh to Atlanta flight route.

 • Which aircraft models fly most regularly from Edinburgh to Atlanta?